The Markbook script

 The script performs the following operations.

-• Copies any html files overriding the generated files.
+htmlfiles overriding the generated files.

 A Markdown page is generated as follows.

-• Convert the main Markdown data from Markdown to HTML and append it to the file.
+.header.mdfile from Markdown to HTML and append it to the HTML file. - Convert the main Markdown data from Markdown to HTML and append it to the file.

-• cat the .tail.html file appending to the destination file.
+.tail.htmlfile appending to the destination file.

 All files are optional, if .head.html or .tail.html do not exists defaults from markbook/lib/html are used.